Surfaces of constant principal-curvatures ratio in isotropic geometry: Channel surfaces

 \begin{theorem} An admissible surface has constant nonzero isotropic principal curvatures $\kappa_1$ and $\kappa_2$ if and only if it is isotropic congruent to a subset of the paraboloid $ 2z = \kappa_1 x^2+\kappa_2 y^2. $ \end{theorem}

 Let us see how the notion of an isotropic channel surface naturally arises in the proof of this theorem.

-\begin{lemma} Assume that the isotropic principal curvature $\kappa_1$ is constant and nonzero along an isotropic principal curvature line $c$ of an admissible surface $C$.
-At each point of $c$, take the parabolic isotropic sphere with the radius $1/\kappa_1$ that touches $C$ at this point.
+\begin{lemma} Assume that the isotropic principal curvature $\kappa_1$ along an isotropic principal curvature line $c$ of an admissible surface $C$ \bluevar{is constant and nonzero}.
+At each point of $c$, take the parabolic isotropic sphere with the radius $1/\kappa_1$ that \bluevar{is tangent to} $C$ at this point.
 Then all these isotropic spheres coincide. \end{lemma} \begin{proof} By the \emph{center} of a parabolic isotropic sphere of radius $r$ we mean the point obtained from the vertex of the paraboloid by the translation by the vector $(0,0,r)$.
 The unique parabolic isotropic sphere of radius $r$ with the center $m=(m_1,m_2,m_3)$ is given by the equation

 Beware that the notion of a center is not invariant under isotropic congruences, but similar notions are common in isotropic geometry \cite[Chapter 9]{sachs}.